-- Consensual and non-consensual sharing of nude and semi-nude images and videos;

-- Sharing of unwanted explicit content
+- Consensual and non-consensual sharing of nude and semi-nude images and videos; - Sharing of unwanted explicit content - Sexualised online bullying; - Unwanted sexual comments and messages, including, on social media; - Sexual exploitation; coercion and threats and; - Coercing others into sharing images of themselves or, performing acts they're not comfortable with online.

-- Upskirting;

-- Sexualised online bullying;

-- Unwanted sexual comments and messages, including, on social media;

-- Sexual exploitation; coercion and threats;

-Sexual violence and sexual harassment can occur between two children of any age and sex.
+Sexual violence and sexual harassment can occur between two children of any age and sex from primary through to secondary stage and college.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 Sexual violence and sexual harassment exist on a continuum and may overlap.
 They can occur online and face to face (both physically and verbally) and are never acceptable.
 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
-Schools and colleges should be aware that safeguarding incidents and/or behaviours can be associated by factors outside the school or college, including intimate personal relationships.
+Safeguarding incidents and/or behaviours can be associated by factors outside the school, including intimate personal relationships.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
-Staff should be aware that is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
-(Sexual violence and sexual harassment between children in schools and colleges, 2021)
+Staff should be aware that is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys (KCSIE, 2022).